GTNPLEx/Basic_vst3_rust/README.md

 To start using PhatBass VST3, follow these steps:

-1. Clone the repository: git clone:
+1. Clone the repository: git clone https://github.com/GTNPLEx/Basic_vst3_rust.git

 2. Navigate to the project directory: